-According to the British armed forces and overseas deaths and burials, Joseph Edward Davies was born on the 20th May 1906, third son of Joseph Edward & Margaret Davies (nee WALKER), who had been married in a Civil Ceremony in Chester in 1897 (Cheshire West ROC/36/141).
+According to the British armed forces and overseas deaths and burials, Joseph Edward Davies was born on the 20th May 1906, third son of Joseph Edward & Margaret Davies (nee WALKER), who had been married in a Civil Ceremony in Chester in the March quarter of 1897 (Cheshire West ROC/36/141).

 Joseph Edward (Jnr) is first seen on the 1911 census living at 11, Saltney Cottages, Golftyn, Connah’s Quay, Flintshire (2 Rooms).
-Head of the household was Joseph Edward Davies, 37, Iron Worker (Cutter Iron Down), his wife of 14 years was Margaret, 33 and they tell us that 9 children had been born to them and were still living.
-Their children, like them had all been born in Connah’s Quay.
-Sarah A. was the eldest at 12, William C.,11, John A., 9, Margaret H., 8, Frances, 6, Joseph Ed., 4, James, 3 and baby Elizabeth , 3 months old.
+Head of the household was Joseph Edward Davies, 37, Iron Worker (Cutter Iron Down), his wife of 14 years was Margaret, age 33 years and they tell us that 9 children had been born to them and were still living.
+Their children, like themselves, had all been born in Connah’s Quay.
+Sarah A. was the eldest at 12, William C.,11, John A., 9, Margaret H., 8, Frances, 6, Joseph Ed., 4, James, 3 and baby Elizabeth, 3 months old.

 Coincidentally, I found Charles Forrester’s parents, John Halliday & Amelia Forrester, were living at 79, Dee View Road, on the 1911 census (Charles died in the war as well and is named on the War Memorial – please click on the link.).